Marketing91

 • Usage of technology: The firm is using IT as an enabler for streamlining activities by connecting end to end of the value chain through automation.
 The airline upgraded many of its customer interfacing software while trying to help their staff to collaborate better across various functionalities.

-Also Read SWOT analysis of Dunkin Donuts
+Also Read SWOT Analysis of Nutella

 SWOT analysis of Malaysia Airlines - 1